Why hockey players tape their stick?

 3. Efficient Puck Control

-The tape job on an ice hockey stick allows for effortless command over the puck and smooth manoeuvring of the puck in any direction.
+The tape job on an ice hockey stick allows for effortless command over the puck and smooth maneuvering of the puck in any direction.
 It does this because it increases the friction between the puck and the stick.

 Naturally, composite sticks are slippery making it hard to control the direction and movement of the puck on ice.
 This is because the puck has a greater chance of sliding over the blade.